Depending on your laptop there are a few clients that can be installed.

 to address your systems issue first before installing CRSP Desktop.

-In July 2024, Campus DUO authentication
+In July 2024, Campus DUO multifactor authentication

-will be mandatory for all CRSP desktop clients.
+became mandatory for all CRSP desktop clients.
 The push response of DUO can become very tiresome.

 On some clients, DUO can make CRSP unusable because every file transfer requires another

 DUO push.
-RCIC cannot βturn off DUO.β
+RCIC cannot “turn off DUO”.

 However, ssh keys with strong passwords is a secure method to to provide a different